NickBolles/Awesome/README.md

 - [More details in the projects Readme.md](https://gitlab.dev.nickbolles.com/nbolles/fantasypayserver/blob/master/README.md)

 #### Summary
 This app was the start of an entrepreneurial effort by a friend of mine.
 It was going to be a service for collecting and dispersing Fantasy Football and other contest based payments.
-Unfortunetly we got a ways down the road and realized that the business model had some issues, financially and legally, so we decided to stop the project.
+Unfortunately we got a ways down the road and realized that the business model had some issues, financially and legally, so we decided to stop the project.

 I took this opportunity to dive into Angular 2+ and typescript.
 I learned a ton and really got into advanced Typescript usage.